-The amount due to Directors is non-trade in nature, unsecured, interest-free and repayable on demand to be settled in cash.
+The amount due to Directors is non-trade in nature, unsecured, and interest-free to be settled in cash.
+The non-current portion is repayable on the date falling 18 months from the date of completion of the Proposed Disposals in Note 13 and the current portion is repayable on demand.